Programs

 Photo by Leah Kelley on Pexels.com

-Community Education and Support
+Community Education & Support

 We partner with experts to offer quarterly training and workshops to the community.
 Examples of topics we’ve discussed are the importance of multicultural curriculum, curriculum violence, the problem with color-blindness, Walking in my Shoes: Community members sharing what it’s like to live in their skin, role-play conversations on race, and a panel discussion on the documentary 13th.

-Custom Diversity, Equity, Inclusion, and Belonging Program Development & Design
+Custom Program Development & Design

 Taunton T.O.G.E.T.H.E.R.
 Youth Program– To learn more about our work on T.O.G.E.T.H.E.R. please visit https://togetheryouthma.org.
 You can also learn more about its impact and outcomes here.